 Francisco Riquelme Gallardo

-Francisco obtained a degree at Law from the Universidad Iberoamericana where he completed his studies in 1990.
+Francisco obtained a degree in Law from the Universidad Iberoamericana, where he completed his studies in 1990.

 He obtained a degree of specialization in Amparo under a program jointly organized by the Supreme Court of Justice of the Nation and the Universidad Iberoamericana; he attended the seminar of Trainers for Oral Trials provided by the Ministry of Government and the Universidad Panamericana; he completed a diploma course in Accusatory Criminal System from the Universidad Sergio Arboleda in Bogota, Colombia; he also participated in the First Latin American Congress of Accusatory System in Miami, Florida; and completed a litigation course organized by the California Western School of Law.

 He has a Master’s Degree in Criminal Proceeding Law from the Institute of Higher Studies in Criminal Law, where he is currently attending a Law Ph.D. program.